Eat & Drink

 Where: 1/88 Mitchell St, Merewether

-Purveyors of a damn good açai bowl, Ground Floor was one of the first cafes to bring the famous açai to Newcastle.
-Their in-house açai blend is topped with honey-spiced muesli, coconut flakes, banana, and strawberries, with plenty of extras available too!
+Purveyors of a damn good açai bowl, Ground Floor Cafe was one of the first cafes to bring the famous açai to Newcastle.
+Its in-house açai blend is topped with honey-spiced muesli, coconut flakes, banana, and strawberries, with plenty of extras available too!

 Where: 103 Hunter St, Newcastle